 I mostly paint landscapes, in watercolour and oil, but also enjoy doing animals and portraits in pastel and acrylic, and flowers and botanical subjects in watercolour.

-Colour is the driving force for me and living here in Lochaber provides lots of exciting opportunities for me to play with colour and light, in a range of mediums.
-I especially enjoy the sometimes unexpected effects of batik.
+Colour is the driving force for me in art and living here in Lochaber provides lots of exciting opportunities for me to play with colour and light, in a range of media.

 Primarily a painter of people, Alistair has an eclectic approach, finding inspiration in the people and landscapes of the West Coast of Scotland, which provide the source material for his social-historical, religious and literary subjects.

-I have my studio in Ardgour, on the shores of Loch Linnhe, in Scotland, looking across the loch to the slopes of Ben Nevis.
-Married to a wildlife biologist, I have lived in the area for 10 years.
+I have my studio in Banavie, in Scotland, looking across to the slopes of Ben Nevis.
+Married to a wildlife biologist, I have lived in the area for 17 years.
 Largely self-taught, I have been painting for many years, although have only relatively recently started to exhibit more widely.